elugens/hello-javascript/docs/browser-related-questions/browser-document/window-size-scrolling.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> When there is no &#8249;!DOCTYPE HTML&#8250; in HTML, top-level geometric properties may behave outside their intended behavior.
 Strange things are possible.
-DOCTYPE should always get written in modern HTML.
+We should alwaYs use !DOCTYPE HTML in modern web application development.
     </div>
   </div>
 </details>

 ---

-### How do we get the entire width and height of the document, including the scrolled-out part?
+### How do we extract the entire width and height of the document, including the scrolled-out part?

 <details>
   <summary><strong>View Answer:</strong></summary>